MagicInUse/NextJS-Guild-API/README.md

 # &lt;Faded Legends&gt;

 Welcome to the Faded Legends Guild project!
 This application serves as a welcome page for our World of Warcraft guild, featuring a roster of guild members and links to their unique armory pages.
+Check out the deployed site here: [https://fadedlegends.magicapps.dev](https://fadedlegends.magicapps.dev)

 ## Project Structure